elliotclowes/learnt.me/Various Notes/Yearly Notes (Private)/2024-25 Autumn Plan.md

 - **Note:** Add events into calendar.
 - ### Activities
 	- **Notes**
+		- Make sure to allot codeine and alcohol time for Christmas.
+		- Don’t buy new Yankee Candles?
+Check what I’ve got and use those?
 		- Windsor Castle
 		- See if [Prince Charles Cinema](https://princecharlescinema.com/whats-on/) Christmas listings have been released.
 		- It looks like last year I already separated Autumn and Christmas a bit.
 See [Autumn-Winter 2023-24](roam://#/app/clowes/page/huO8dWa5B) in Roam.